TD-English-Learning-Community/common-expressions/files/will-miss-some-meeting.md

 Hey team, I have an overlap today so will miss stand up

-I'll alse miss standup sorry - I have a clash
+I'll also miss stand up sorry - I have a clash

 Hey team, probably will be late the stand up due to conflict.

-Good morning team, i will miss morning meetings due to a training session
+Good morning team, I will miss morning meetings due to a training session

 Hey team, I will miss stand-up today to attend another meeting.